steinuil/steinuil.github.io/content/blog/2025-10-03-immich-setup.md

 Also, my partner wants me to set it up so they can watch the movies by [Nanni Moretti](https://letterboxd.com/director/nanni-moretti/) I have sitting on my home server when they're not at my place.
 But I'm getting ahead of myself.
 {% end %}

 The long answer involves several old hard drives with photos recovered from dead phones and busted cameras, and still-working phones bursting with photos.
-The latter are my partner's and my mother's phones, both of whom were often complaining about how they couldn't download a file or take another photo because their phones' storage had run out of space, and I, the most Computer Person of the family, would have to regularly swoop in and save the day by deleting some old files and apps they weren't really using.
+The latter are my partner's and my mother's phones.
+Both of them were often complaining about how they couldn't download a file or take another photo because their phones' storage had run out of space, and I, the most Computer Person of the family, would have to regularly swoop in and save the day by deleting some old files and apps they weren't really using.
 The old hard drives are my own, and I wasn't keen on losing those old memories.

 All of us had photo library problems, and something had to be done.